Emerson Electric (NYSE:EMR) Releases FY 2022 Earnings Guidance

-Emerson Electric (NYSE:EMR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $5.05-$5.15 for the period, compared to the consensus earnings per share estimate of $5.05.
+Emerson Electric (NYSE:EMR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $5.05-$5.15 for the period, compared to the consensus estimate of $5.05.
 The company issued revenue guidance of $19.51 billion-$19.70 billion, compared to the consensus revenue estimate of $19.83 billion.

 Emerson Electric Price Performance